 As cofounder of the Minority Coalition for Precision Medicine (MCPM), I’ve come to personally know many incredible scientists directly involved with the development of CRISPR-Cas9 to treat SCD.
 One of them is Dr. George Church.
 Genuine interaction and instruction from Dr. Church have played a major role in my personal strengthening of trust towards the scientific community.
 Through our combined efforts in working with the Personal Genetics Education Program (pgEd) at Harvard Medical School, we have fostered conversations on personal genetics and precision medicine.
 Open dialogue focused on the past, present, and future of genetics has allowed us to educate cohorts within minority communities throughout the US.
 As a patient and as a person of faith, I’ve seen the impact of these conversations firsthand.
 Often, pairing faith-based leaders with acclaimed scientific researchers can improve the impact and acceptance of emerging genetic technologies throughout diverse minority communities.

 Our work has only just begun.
-The Minority Coalition for Precision Medicine will continue the conversation in mid-fall, November 1st & 2nd, in Berkeley, California.
+The Minority Coalition for Precision Medicine will continue the conversation in mid-February 2018, in Berkeley, California with the FREEDOM with CRISPR Conference.
 Caribou Biosciences, a biotechnology company developing CRISPR-Cas9 for human therapeutics, along with MCPM, is hosting a workshop around the topic of sickle cell disease and other potential applications for genome editing.
 I encourage others to join in on this conversation.
 Any interested faith-based and/or community leaders should take this opportunity to rebuild trust between the biomedical and minority communities.

 Visit our website for more information on how you can get involved.